-Warranties that provide assurance that a product will function as expected and in accordance with certain specifications are not separate performance obligations.
+A warranty that cannot be purchased separately and only provides assurance that a product will function as expected and in accordance with certain specifications is not a separate performance obligation.
 The warranty is intended to safeguard the customer against existing defects and does not provide any incremental service to the customer.
 Costs incurred to either repair or replace the product are additional costs of providing the initial good or service.

 Question RR 8-2

 Manufacturer constructs customized equipment for which control transfers to the customer over time.
 Manufacturer provides a one-year warranty on the equipment, which begins once the equipment is delivered to the customer.
 Should Manufacturer accrue the estimated warranty costs over the construction period or at the point in time it delivers the equipment to the customer?

 Manufacturer should generally accrue the estimated warranty costs over the construction period, consistent with the transfer of control of the equipment to the customer.

 Question RR 8-3 addresses the accounting for the right to return a defective product.

 Is the right to return a defective product in exchange for cash or credit accounted for as an assurance-type warranty or a right of return?

 A return in exchange for cash or credit should generally be accounted for as a right of return (refer to RR 8.2

 ).
 If customers have the option to return a defective good for cash, credit, or a replacement product, management should estimate the expected returns in exchange for cash or credit as part of its accounting for estimated returns.
 Returns in exchange for a replacement product should be accounted for under the warranty guidance.